hitanshu-dhawan/PojoPreferences/README.md

 ```
 Now, PojoPreferences will generate a new class with <b>"Pref"</b> as its suffix.
 In this case `UserPref`.
 <br>
-It class will contain all the setters and getters for your Pojo variables.
+It contains all the setters and getters for your Pojo variables which uses SharedPreferences as the source of truth.
 ```
 UserPref.setId(context, 7);
 UserPref.setName(context, "Hitanshu");